Daxi District

 Daxi District (大溪區 (Dàxī Qū, Dàsi Cyu, Ta⁴-hsi¹ Chʻü¹)), formerly known as Daxi Township (大溪鎮 (Dàxī Zhèn, Dàsi Jhèn, Ta⁴-hsi¹ Chên⁴)), is a district in eastern Taoyuan City, Taiwan.
-In March 2012, it was named one of the Top 10 Small Tourist Towns by the Tourism Bureau of Taiwan.
+In March 2012, it was named one of the Top 10 Small Tourist Destinations by the Tourism Bureau of Taiwan.

 History

 The Daxi area was occupied for several thousand years by the Atayal people.
 The Atayal called the local river (modern-day Dahan Creek) Takoham in their native Austronesian language.
 This gave rise to similar names such as Toa-kho-ham (大嵙陷 (Tōa-kho͘-hām); also 大嵙崁 (Tōa-kho͘-khàm)) in Hokkien and Taikokan in Japanese via transliteration.

 Eighteenth-century Han settlement in the Taipei Basin led many Atayal families to relocate upriver, though some Atayal stayed and mingled with the newcomers.
 The settlement later became an important trading post in the 19th century.

 In 1803, open fighting broke out between two rival factions of Han settlers in Taipei, and many refugees fled south for safety.
 Among the refugees was the Lin Ben Yuan Family, one of the wealthiest clans in Taiwan at the time.
 The clan settled in Takoham, invested its fortunes in the settlement and brought prosperity to the whole region.
 Due to its strategic location and the investments made by the Lin clan, Takoham became the center of trading and transportation between Taipei and the south.
 Goods would arrive here to be transported to Taipei via Dahan river, and many traders opened their shops in the area; some of the shops still exist today in the old town section.

 When the North-South Railway that bypasses the Takoham settlement was completed in 1909, the importance of river trade declined.
 Takoham lost its significance in North-South transportation, and is no longer a significant trading port.
 On the other hand, it became famous for the production of wooden furniture.
 In 1920, the Japanese government renamed this area 大溪 ("big creek"), pronounced Daikei in Japanese and Dàxī in Mandarin, which was administered under Shinchiku Prefecture.